 These are 5-year lump-sum investments for children under 16.
 You can invest between £25 and £3,000 in each issue of the bonds.
-They earn a guaranteed rate of interest and all interest is tax-free.
+They earn a guaranteed rate of interest and all interest is tax-free for both the child and the parent.
 If the bonds are cashed in early there is a penalty equivalent to 90 days interest on the amount cashed in.

 These tax-free savings plans invest in share-based funds which run for 10 to 25 years.
 You can invest up to £25 a month in a plan but watch out for charges as these can be high.